alexjacob6699/install-yuancheng-xunlei-raspberry-pi/README.md

-# Install Yuancheng Xunlei on Raspberry Pi
+# Install Yuancheng Thunder on Raspberry Pi

-Yuancheng Xunlei is a downloading tool developed by a Xunlei.
+Yuancheng Thunder is a downloading tool which supports HTTP, BT, ed2k, magnet, thunder. <br />
-This script aimed to setup Yuancheng Xunlei on Raspberry Pi.
-This script is tested and running correctly on Raspberry Pi 3 with Debian 9.1
+Xwave is a firmware developed by XUNLEI which will be ran on Raspberry Pi.

-## Method
+## Setup
 Make the script executable and run the script.
 ```
 sudo chmod +x install.sh